luftsport/nif-tools/docs-source/index.rst

 ***************
 A set of tools based upon requests to programatically interact with the web instances at minidrett, ka and sa.nif.no.

+This is a python module which offers a method of interacting with membership data and services without having access to the webservices offered by NIF.

+Norges Luftsportforbund has built several services around the tools like an Oauth2 authentication server (passbuy), automatic handling of inbox (ka), verifying correct products etc

 Login::